achertkoev/achertkoev.github.io/_posts/2018-01-22-SignalR_core_how_to.md

 }
 ```

-The broadcaster part of this service have to be implemented with the usage of `HubLifetimeManager<THub>`.
-Based on generic type `THub` this class contains an information about all active connections of a particular hub and has an opportunity to notify them throught a function call, which is declared at frontend:
+The broadcaster part of this service has to be implemented with the usage of `HubLifetimeManager<THub>`.
+Based on a generic type `THub` this class contains information about all the active connections of the particular hub and has an opportunity to notify them throught a function call, which is declared at frontend:

 ```csharp
 private async Task Broadcast(Dictionary<string, double> data)